ProgramadorLeandroSantos/CodeHero-Objective/README.md

 ## About the main components
 ### Search Bar
-* You can search for a character passing the inital caracterers name or his/her full name.
+* You can search for a character passing the inital caracters name or his/her full name.
 ### Character card
 * You can see the image,series, name and description of character.
 * On click at the card You can see the description and series of character